 target="_blank"

-can increase the weight of the HTML code. - For resource reasons, of course!
-Having multiple tabs open in a browser also takes up more memory on your machine.
-Have you ever opened the task manager in Windows with 20 tabs open in Chrome?
+can lead to increase the weight of HTML code. - For resource reasons, of course!
+Several tabs open on a browser also consume more memory on your machine..
+Have you ever opened the Task Manager on Windows when 20 tabs were open on Chrome?

 - We are told that users do not understand that they are leaving their email solution to go to a website.
 But he has clicked, has he not?
 So it is a choice on his part.
 Moreover, if we go in this direction, we can also imagine that, conversely, the user will not understand why a new window or a new tab appears when he has not asked for it, or why the page he is trying to access does not load...